laurapease/building_MERN_app/README.md

 say this is that these applications have different "origins".
 One issue with this is that our browser is not going to like requests from our front-end (served by `localhost:3000`) to our back-end on `localhost:3001`.
-In the application, navigate to the Saved Translations view and check the console.
+In the application, navigate to the Game List view and check the console.
 You should see:

 ```
-XMLHttpRequest cannot load http://localhost:3001/api/translations.
+XMLHttpRequest cannot load http://localhost:3001/api/v1/games.
 No 'Access-
 Control-Allow-Origin' header is present on the requested resource.
 Origin
 'http://localhost:3000' is therefore not allowed access.
 ```